Skip to content

 Leaseholders with lots formerly zoned for single-detached dwellings can now build one or two primary dwelling units on a lot.
 There will also be reduced parking requirements with only one stall required per primary dwelling unit.

 In addition, there are more options for accessory dwelling units.
 Leaseholders can build garden suites on residential lots.
-Subdivision is now prohibited in more areas than before, and minimum lot widths have been eliminated.
+Subdivision is now permitted in areas where it used to be prohibited, and minimum lot widths have been eliminated.

 To increase community resilience to wildfire, developers will be required to use non-combustible materials on the exterior of new buildings.
 This means no new wood roofing or siding.